Ever heard the riddle about the tree falling in the forest?

-- LOGIC – The more reasons a customer has to buy a product, the more they’ll benefit from using it.
+- LOGIC – The more reasons a customer has to buy a product, before, during and after the sale, the more benefits they’ll get from using it.

 - ACCESS, CONVENIENCE – The internet can give customers quick and easy access to tools or information that saves them time and money or improves their results.

 There are many traits to a great customer success story.
 The more of them a story leverages, the more memorable and effective it can be.
 Typically, a well-told story includes the following…